 You’re Thinking Long-Term

-One advantage of making the house an investment property is you still have the option open of living there or selling the house in the future.
+One advantage of making the house an annual or short-term rental investment property is you still have the option open of living there or selling the house in the future.
 This may make sense if you are temporarily relocating for a job, if the area is appreciating, or if you have kids or relatives who may be interested in the house in the future.

 Most real estate investors are in it for the long-term (or at least plan to be).
 They understand the risks involved in running a business and letting others (tenants and property managers) take control of their property.